The Private Equity Review: Germany

-- a in keeping with similar practice for dividend taxation, it has been suggested to abolish the 95 per cent exemption on the sale of portfolio shareholdings (less than 10 per cent);
+- in keeping with similar practice for dividend taxation, abolishing the 95 per cent exemption on the sale of portfolio shareholdings (less than 10 per cent) has been suggested;

-- b the beneficial treatment of the carried interest taxation might be abolished.
-Currently, the tax law provides for a beneficial tax regime that allows it to exempt 40 per cent of the carried interest from taxation (see below); and
+- the beneficial treatment of the carried-interest taxation might be abolished.
+Currently, the tax law provides for a beneficial tax regime that allows it to exempt 40 per cent of carried interest from taxation (see below); and

-- c there is a discussion on the abolishment of the solidarity surcharge.
+- there is a discussion on the abolishment of the solidarity surcharge.

-Another reform effort that is worth mentioning is the promotion of venture capital in Germany in order to be internationally competitive as a location for venture capital investment.
-During the last legislative period the government has launched measures to improve conditions for venture capital, as envisaged in the coalition agreement; however, new legislation was not adopted.
+Another reform effort that is worth mentioning is the promotion of venture capital in Germany to be internationally competitive as a location for venture capital investment.
+During the most recent legislative period the government launched measures to improve conditions for venture capital, as envisaged in the coalition agreement; however, new legislation was not adopted.
 How the reform will develop under the new government remains to be seen.

-For each of these initiatives and legislative changes, private equity funds will need to carefully consider their acquisition structures for potential current and future tax exposures, and private equity managers will need to be more coordinated in structuring their investments in future.
+For each of these initiatives and legislative changes, private equity funds will have to carefully consider their acquisition structures for potential current and future tax exposures, and private equity managers will have to be more coordinated when structuring their investments in future.

 The new fund tax rules came into effect on 1 January 2018 and set out fundamental changes to investment taxation by replacement of fiscal transparency by an opaque tax regime.
 Furthermore, two regimes for fund taxation have been established – a transparent tax regime (for special funds if they opt for it) and an opaque tax regime (for non-special funds if they do not qualify as a special fund).
 In contrast to former legislation, the new German Investment Tax Act (ITA) provides for an expansion of the scope of application to cover all UCITS and AIF.
 However, the new rules only apply to German and international funds treated as corporations.
 Private equity funds in the legal form of partnerships – that are not UCITS – are not in the scope of the new ITA.
 General rules on the taxation of partnerships will continue to apply.